 The chapel is famous for having a cloth which is said to contain the blood of Jesus.
 You can process up to a raised platform to view the relic, which is housed in an ornate crystal case.

-VIEWING TIMES // Basilica of the Holy Blood is free to enter and open from 10 AM to 5:15 PM; however, the relic is only accessible between 12 PM and 4 PM.
+The Basilica of the Holy Blood is free to enter and open from 10 AM to 5:15 PM; however, the relic is only accessible between 12 PM and 4 PM.

-6. ROZENHOEDKAAI
+6. Rozenhoedkaai

 Rozenhoedkaai (Quay of the Rosary) is one of the most photogenic spots in Bruges.
 A bend in the canal creates beautiful reflections of the medieval architecture lining the banks, with the Belfry tower in the background.